mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

-1. Return to the Overview tab the item page of your layer, in the drop-down list for Open in Map Viewer with Full Editing Control pick Add to new map to start making your map.
+1. Return to the Overview tab the item page of your layer, in the drop-down list for Open in **Classic** Map Viewer with Full Editing Control pick Add to new map to start making your map.

 ![](images/ArcGIS_Online_FieldMaps-28acb1ff.png)